 This flexibility also allows Boler to host major sporting events, serving as a venue when London hosted the 1998 Ontario Mountain Bike Championships, 2001 Canada Summer Games, 2004 Ontario Summer and Winter Games, 2010 Special Olympics Canada Summer Games, 2017 Ontario ParaSport Winter Games, and 2018 Ontario Summer Games.

-Opening in November 2017 is a new $6.1 million dollar chalet which will offer stunning views of the mountain, and have the ability to host private, corporate, and community functions.
+A new $6.1 million dollar chalet offers stunning views of the mountain, and have the ability to host private, corporate, and community functions.

 Boler Mountain Ski Hill & Treetop Adventure Park